greenboxal/doggohub/doc/project_services/mattermost_slash_commands.md

 # Mattermost slash commands

-> Introduced in GitLab 8.14
+> Introduced in DoggoHub 8.14

 Mattermost commands give users an extra interface to perform common operations from the chat environment.
 This allows one to, for example, create an issue as